Luisterpuntbibliotheek - Flemish library serving persons with print disabilities

 Its goal lies in delivering books in an adapted form to all persons who are not able to read conventionally printed books.
 Blind persons, visually impaired elderly persons, persons who are bedridden or have a disorder of muscles or joints, children wirh dyslexia and all those who are unable to read or have difficulties reading a printed book, can contact Luisterpunt.

 Our books are available in two special formats: Daisy audio books and braille books.

 For the moment the collection includes almost 50.000 Daisy books (these are audio books) and 19.000 braille books.
 The complete collection of books can be consulted in our on line catalogue: https://daisybraille.bibliotheek.be.

-To reach the special target group of print-impaired persons the Library for Audio Books and Braille Books works as an online and as a mailing library.
+To reach the special target group of print-impaired persons Luisterpuntbibliotheek works as an online and as a mailing library.
 This means that we send the books in an adapted package to our readers home.
 Afterwards the reader sends the Audio books back in the same package.
 The reader can also choose to read Daisy books online.
 Braille Books are printed on demand and don't have to be returned.

 Becoming a member of the library and lending books is free of charge, as are the postal services.

 Schools, homes for elderly people, public libraries and other institutions can also get a Daisy collection of audio books or more for free.
-For the moment 90% of all the Flemish public libraries in Flanders and Brussels has a Daisy collection and a Daisy player.
+For the moment + 90% of all the Flemish public libraries in Flanders and Brussels work with Daisy books and lend out Daisy players.

-The Flemish Library for Audio Books and Braille Books is a specialized public library, which receives grants from the Flemish Government within the decree on local cultural policy.
+The Flemish Library serving Persons with a Print Disability is a specialized public library, which receives grants from the Flemish Government within the decree on local cultural policy.
 In this decree two specialized public libraries get grants: the library of the Red Cross and the Flemish Library serving Persons with a Print Disability.